Jones a 'special' talent says Chirivella as Liverpool consider loan moves for young stars | Goal.com

 “He will be a Liverpool player if nothing strange happens, 100 per cent,” said Klopp on Sunday.

-The chances of that happening with Chirivella are rather slimmer, despite the Portuguese star’s excellent performance in midfield against Everton.
+The chances of that happening with Chirivella are rather slimmer, despite the Spanish star’s excellent performance in midfield against Everton.

 The 22-year-old is expected to leave the club on loan in January.
 Liverpool received two concrete offers from Championship clubs last week, but were unwilling to allow him to depart until the Everton game was out of the way.
 Nottingham Forest are among those who are keen, but Chirivella’s display on Sunday should prompt further interest.